mre/idiomatic-rust/README.md

 * [blessed.rs](https://blessed.rs) - An unofficial guide to the Rust ecosystem.
 Suggestions for popular, well-maintained crates.
 * [cheats.rs - Idiomatic Rust tips](https://cheats.rs/#idiomatic-rust) - A list of quick tips to make your code more idiomatic.
 * [clippy](https://github.com/rust-lang/rust-clippy) - A bunch of lints to catch common mistakes and improve your Rust code.
-* [Patterns](https://rust-unofficial.github.io/patterns/) - A catalogue of design patterns in Rust.
+* [Patterns](https://rust-unofficial.github.io/patterns/) - A catalog of design patterns in Rust.
 * [Elements of Rust](https://github.com/ferrous-systems/elements-of-rust) - A collection of software engineering techniques for effectively expressing intent with Rust.
 * [Possible Rust](https://www.possiblerust.com/) - A blog for intermediate Rust programmers exploring real-world code and design patterns.
 * [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/) - An extensive list of recommendations for idiomatic Rust APIs.
 * [Rust by Example](https://doc.rust-lang.org/rust-by-example/) - A community driven collection of example code which follow Rust best practices.